Administrative policy regarding business meals and hospitality expenses payable or reimbursable from university funds

 (1) Reimbursements, interdepartmental charges (IDC), or direct vendor payments.
 (All hospitality and business meals expenses require approval by an executive officer as defined for the purposes of this policy in section (B)(6).)

 (a) Reimbursement of expenses, IDC, and/or direct vendor payments will be made only for expenses that are consistent with this policy and are reasonable, necessary, prudent, and appropriate for the occasion as well as consistent with the mission of the university.

-(b) For events not otherwise enumerated within this policy, expenditures in excess of $50 per person or $5,000 per event require written pre-approval by the supervising executive officer.
+(b) For events not otherwise enumerated within this policy, expenditures in excess of fifty dollars per person or five thousand dollars per event require written pre-approval by the supervising executive officer.
 A completed policy exception pre-approval form shall be maintained with the documentation for reimbursed expenses or IDC or attached to the request for direct vendor payment as indicated on the form.

 (c) The only university payment methods allowed for business meals and hospitality expenses are expense reimbursement, direct vendor payments, and IDC for internal transactions.

 (d) Business meals and hospitality expenses are the individual’s personal responsibility and are reimbursed, if allowable, after approval by the supervising executive officer.
 Direct payment or IDC for business meals and hospitality expenses as invoiced by vendors or contractors, including KSU departments, are subject to the same limitations, documentation requirements, and approvals as reimbursed expenditures.
 In the case of IDCs it is the responsibility of the department making the expenditure to maintain the appropriate documentation, including written executive officer approval, with record of the IDC.

 (e) Using university funds for the costs of alcoholic beverages will not be authorized.